All Episodes

 We don't hear about where this kind of money goes, these domestic departments and agencies.

-Obama's cronies, thousands of them now in the in the federal bureaucracy, are writing all these regulations and rules, not only for doling out grants and contracts to their friends, but putting rules in place in these agencies from quota systems to green agendas and all the rest.
+Obama's cronies, thousands of them now in the federal bureaucracy, are writing all these regulations and rules, not only for doling out grants and contracts to their friends, but putting rules in place in these agencies from quota systems to green agendas and all the rest.

-My only point here is that the extent of the damage being done in Washington has yet to really be measured or exposed, because most of it occurs out of our view.
+My only point here is that the extent of the damage being done in Washington has yet to really be measured or exposed because most of it occurs out of our view like this stuff does.

-It's open line Friday.
+It's Open Line Friday.

 We'll come back.

-You gotta hear it.
+You got to hear it.

-We'll have it right after this brief but timely obscene profit timeout at the EIB network.
+We'll have it right after this brief but timely obscene profit timeout at the EIB Network.

-Bang your gong, T-Rex.
+Bang Yorgong T-Rex.

 The bumper rotation 1972.